edsonli1999/Video-search-app/PROJECT_PLAN.md

 5. **Critical Dependencies**: Native modules like better-sqlite3 require careful testing and error handling

 ## Assessment
-The application currently presents a **functional-looking interface** but has **critical backend issues**:

-1. **Database Failure**: Most core functionality depends on SQLite, which is currently failing
+The application now has **solid foundational infrastructure** with **one critical missing piece**:

+**✅ Resolved Issues:**
+1. **Database Functionality**: SQLite now initializes properly and persists data
+2. **Video Management**: Videos are stored persistently and survive app restarts
+3. **Search Infrastructure**: Full-text search is implemented and ready for transcript data

+**❌ Remaining Critical Issue:**
-2. **Mock Transcription**: The primary feature (video transcription) is completely mocked
+1. **Mock Transcription**: The primary feature (video transcription) is completely mocked with hardcoded data

-3. **Non-Persistent Data**: Videos are lost when the app restarts
-4. **Non-Functional Search**: Search UI works but will always return empty results
+**Current Status**: The application has a **fully functional backend infrastructure** ready for real transcription data.
+Once transcription is implemented, the app will be feature-complete for its core functionality.